 BACKGROUND

-Research is needed to identify barriers and potential solutions to achieving equitable access to driver education and training.
+Research is needed to identify barriers and potential solutions to achieving greater access to driver education and training.
 Findings could be used by state highway safety offices (SHSOs), driver licensing agencies, and departments of education to develop targeted strategies to address these challenges.

 OBJECTIVE